Install PHP

 or reconfigure Apache and the Control Panel to listen on a different portCode language: plaintext (plaintext)

-In this case, you need to change the port from 80 to a free one, e.g., 8080.
+In this case, you must change the port from 80 to a free one, e.g., 8080.
 To do that, you follow these steps:

 First, click the Config button that aligns with the Apache module: